meetc1213/routeindia/README.md

 # routeindia
-Check the netlify branch for the final code
+Check the netlify branch for the final code and see the website at